 I am loitering around and find this lovely artwork.

 I am not looking for any medicines but I find this Herbal Doctor here offering cure for all diseases, past, present and future.
 He also displays all the herbs (mostly green in colour) from which he extracts his remedies.
 I find it very difficult to communicate with him but I manage to gather that he has oils that can be applied to all parts of the body.
+This fact is communicated to me by gestures made at various parts of the anatomy.
+My biggest failure is to connect the ‘oils’ extracted to the vegetables displayed.

 After this we become more serious and move towards Athangudi.
 This is the essence of Royal Chettinad, the Heritage place.

-Chettinad – Sivagangai-Ramnad-Pudukottai – area of Tamilnadu gave rise to a unparelleled Merchand-Banker class of people.
+Chettinad – Sivagangai-Ramnad-Pudukottai – area of Tamilnadu gave rise to a unparalleled Merchand-Banker class of people.
 They carved out a niche for themselves, not only in the financial world of South India but also in other countries like Sri Lanka, Burma, Malaysia, Vietnam, Singapore and others between the 8th and 17th centuries.

 Some are maintained well as above and some are not.
 Most of them charge an entrance fee.